Hidden-Histories/Public-Resources/documentation/UsingARpoiseApp.md

 - ... and you should see the augments layered over your own surroundings!

 - To see a different layer, click the **ARpoise logo menu button** ONCE and you will get the layer list again.
-Select another one.
+Select another one and it should appear around you.

 **REMEMBER to uncheck Activate Fixed Position** when you are done, otherwise you will not see any local augments, for instance if you create ones yourself in your own home!